 Nurses that work 12 hours or more in a single shift and more than 40 hours per week are more likely to leave the workforce within a year.
 Medical organizations should note that overtime should not be commonplace and nurses should not be pushed to work extra hours, otherwise registered nurse turnover will be high.

-Creating programs and incentives for nurses will help alleviate registered nurse turnover.
+Creating programs and incentives for nurses will help alleviate registered nurse turnover, especially during the COVID-19 pandemic.
 This can include scholarships, tuition reimbursement, competitive salaries and benefits and even monetary incentives.

 Ninja Gig can help hospitals find qualified, registered nurses.
 Our online job applications allow hospitals to customize questions, which helps identify the most qualified candidates.
 Sign up now and take advantage of our 14-day free trial.